mwfirdaus/git-in-depth/README.md

 See example:
 ```
 $ git init                   // initialize a repo
-$ echo hello>file1.txt        // create a file and enter some content
-$ echo hello>file2.txt        // create a file and enter the same content
-$ echo hello world>file3.txt  // create a file and enter some content
+$ echo Hallo>halo.txt        // create a file and enter some content
 ```

 A tree is like a directory.
 Each commit in Git points to a tree object, which in turn references the BLOBs.
 A tree can recursively reference other tree objects or subtrees.
 Thus, a tree builds a complete hierarchy of files and subdirectories.
 Just like BLOBs, trees can be viewed under the “.git/objects” folder.